ClemCrt2/LoRaKER/README.md

 ## Installation of Kerlink iStation on hight point

+To replace the old kerlink Wirnet Station and compare the following coverage map, I will install the new Kerlink iStation at a the same place than WirnetStation.
 At the point -49.35155487, 70.25604248, at humain height for the moment

 ![Photo](./media/kerlinkistation3.JPG)